solarwinds/nova/README.md

 The Nova Nui Framework provides a set of common UI-based components and services to assist with rapid web application development.
 Nui is built on the latest Angular and follows modern UX design principles and front-end software development practices.

-## Design Spec

-The main specification can be found in the [Nova Design System](https://ux.solarwinds.io/design/).

 ## Style Guide

 The Nova UI coding Style Guide can be found [here](./docs/STYLE_GUIDE.md#style-guide).